aaali2017/PetFrame/README.md

 # PetFrame
 A project given in class to simulate Java + SQL integration.
 Uses Java to create a GUI in which a user may easily use SQL statements to control data.

+TO DO:
+Need to update with additional javadoc and comments.